 Traditional kids songs are timeless.
-White Sand & Grey Sand is a singing round from England with beautiful harmonies that your students will like for the pretty melody and the round lyrics!
+White Sand & Grey Sand is a singing round from England with beautiful harmonies that your students will like for the pretty melody and the unusual round lyrics!
+Take note: I have TWO DIFFERENT VERSIONS on this page...

 Here is an adult group singing this song, apparently for the first time.
 See if you can detect their uncertainty about the 3rd note of line 3, after they split into sections: